mayankmw/10_days_of_javascript-HackerRank/README.md

 # 10_days_of_javascript-HackerRank
-Solutions of 10 days of JavaScript on HackerRank
+Solutions to 10 days of JavaScript on HackerRank